MarioSieg/Corium/README.md

 Corium is a fully parallel, high performance scripting language made for AI and gaming, which is running on Nominax.
 Nominax is the primary environment for Corium but any Language can be accelerated by Nominax.
 The system defines it's own cross plattform intermediate representation (NXIR), which can be targetted by any compiler.
-Converters from Java and Python Bytecode to NXIR are also planned.
+Because Nominax can easily execute any bytecode language, converters from Java and Python Bytecode to NXIR are also planned.

 <h3> Branches </h3>
 The master branch contains releases.